aliyanarman/pyStacks/README.md

 ## How the pipeline works

-**Load** — drop in a CSV, TSV, XLSX, XLS, ODS, or JSON file. pyStacks reads it and infers a data type for every column.
+**Load**: drop in a CSV, TSV, XLSX, XLS, ODS, or JSON file. pyStacks reads it and infers a data type for every column.
 You can override the type from the sidebar.

-**Configure** — click a column.
-The transform list filters automatically to operations relevant to that column's type.
-Add transforms one at a time, or apply a preset that populates a full stack for common column types like Email, Name, Phone, Date, Salary, Age, and others.
+**Configure**: click a column.
+The transform list filters automatically to data cleaning operations relevant to that column's type.
+Add transforms one at a time, or apply a smart preset that populates a full stack for common column types like Email, Name, Phone, Date, Salary, Age, and others.
 Each step in the stack is ordered, parameterisable, and movable.

-**Preview** — the table at the bottom updates as you build the stack.
+**Preview**: the table at the bottom updates as you build the stack.
 Toggle between first-N rows and a random sample at any point.

-**Export** — generate a `.ipynb` notebook or export the cleaned data directly as CSV, TSV, XLSX, JSON, XML, SQL, HTML, or Markdown.
+**Export**: generate a `.ipynb` notebook or export the cleaned data directly as CSV, TSV, XLSX, JSON, XML, SQL, HTML, or Markdown.

 ---